Lusty-Lobster/determinedWaffle/README.md

 **Create a key called 'instructors'**

-The value of this key will be an object with keys in this format: 'github:{github_user_id}' (eg, 'github:123456).
-The value of this latter key should be a string containing the instructor's display name, eg "Fred Zirdung".
-The full entry should look like this: **github:123456:** "Fred Zirdung".
+Keys should be of this format: `github:1234567`, where the numbers are your [github id](http://caius.github.io/github_id/).

+Values should be of this format: "Fred Zirdung", the displayed name.

+Eg: **github:123456:** "Fred Zirdung".

 **Setup GitHub authentication**